fivepunch/docs/docs/resources/fivepunch-cops-and-robbers/index.md

 ## How to add a new Map Type

-Map types are used for players filter maps in matchmaking system, players can select one map type and according this type find a random map for your match.
+Map types are used for filtering maps in the matchmaking system.
+Players can select an option and find a random map for their match.

 1. Go to `data/maps/` and open `types.json`.